SilverBack - no monkey business

 → continue reading…

-Today I received the disc with some absolutely stunning photos of Nick, just love them (and this man!) - I had to show them here :-) Tom has been rediscovering his love and passion for photography and taken some amazing photos.
+Today I received the disc with some absolutely stunning photos of Nick, just love them (and this man!) – I had to show them here :-) Tom has been rediscovering his love and passion for photography and has taken some amazing photos.
 Nick became one of his recent subjects and the result is amazing.
 I particularly like Tom’s signature shot with the goggles.
 Thank you, Tom :-)

 → continue reading…